From Better Homes & Gardens: 3 easy steps to completely transform your living room

 I’m finally tackling the garden my mom left me.
 Working in the flowerbeds she created brings me closer to her and helps me remember the many things she taught me.
 In the garden, I re-live the roles in our relationship that were turned upside down during mom’s final years.
 Mom was my first teacher.
 I put on my gloves and reclaim my place as her apprentice.

-Creating an all-weather atrium for reading and working out.
+Designing an all-weather atrium for reading and working out.
 Part III

 My project to turn the atrium into a light-filled escape for reading and working out in all weather continues.
 Time for a carriage lamp, a jute rug, a caterpillar sofa and chair, antique table lamp, and a coffee table I bought for my first apartment.